FC Dynamo Saint Petersburg: The United FC Dynamo Saint Petersburg

 In preparations to 2013–14 season, FC Petrotrest and Dynamo signed on an agreement of merging FC Petrotrest into Dynamo in order to play in the Russian First Division, now called the National Football League.

 At the end of the 2014–15 season, the club was relegated to the third level league, the Russian Professional Football League.
 Following the season, the club was purchased by the billionaire Boris Rotenberg (technically, a new club called FC Dynamo-Saint Petersburg was formed, with SMP Racing becoming the new sponsor) and at the end of June 2015 "Dynamo" has with the new founders and sponsors were allowed to participate in the Second Division.

 The first season of the renewed team was not easy - meeting in full strength only a few days before the start of the Championship, Dynamo failed to show good performances in the first round, once in the basement of the standings at the end of the first part of the season.
 But in spring 2016, thanks to high-quality training in the winter and breeding spot, Dynamo straighten their figures, nearly becoming the best team in the "West" zone on the results of matches of the second stage of the Championship. in November 2016 The team finish in the 1st place in the table standing of Western Zone in the 2nd Division.
 They secured the top spot in their PFL zone and promotion back to the Russian National Football League on 21 May 2017.

 The move to Sochi

 Since 2019

 Dynamo Saint Petersburg was re-established on the base of another Saint Petersburg club, this time it was FC LAZ Luga in 2019, and they won the Champions Cup of North-West Championship.

 In May 2020, it was reported that the club will be reorganize as a private football club to compete in the Russian Professional Football League during 2020–21 season.
 Former Zenit's goalkeeper, Vyacheslav Malafeev, was attached to manage the club.

 Dynamo reentered PFL (which was renamed to FNL 2) for the 2021–22 season.
 In August 2021, a Chinese company SAIC Iveco Hongyan has become the main sponsor.

+In 2023 the club has introduced a new sponsors: SETL Group.
+They started to compete in the FNL 2 and signed a new players, such as Aleksey Kazarinov, Mikhail Chernomyrdin and Aleksandr Sapeta.

 Current squad

-As of 22 February 2023, according to the Second League website.
+As of 11 September 2025, according to the Second League website.